Programme Leader Track

 Current work and interests

-John is co-leader of the Growth and Development Programme with Professor Ken Ong.
+John is co-leader of the Early Life Aetiology and Mechanisms of Diabetes and Related Metabolic Disorders programme with Professor Ken Ong.
 His research is focussed on using human genetics to understand the aetiological mechanisms behind reproductive ageing and their relevance to broader cardio-metabolic health.

 Background and experience